hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/README.md

 -----  | -----------
 NoSQL Explorer   | Only if a game configuration Snapshot has been published.
 Manage Screens    | Only if a game configuration Snapshot has been published.
-Experiment Results    | Only if a game configuration Snapshot has been published.
+Experiment Results    | Only if the Experiment has been published.
 Analytics Overview    | Always.
 Analytics API Stream    | Only if a game configuration Snapshot has been published.
 Test Harness    | Always.